 This is the stationary low-pressure discharge usually occurring between flat electrodes encapsulated in a tube.
-The typical pressure involved is normally below 10 mbar and, therefore, needs only comparatively low electrical potential difference (i.e. voltage) and current to operate.
-Due to its low pressure and the resulting low mass flow, the discharge type is mostly used for the application in the manufacture of fluorescent and neon tubes and is not appropriate to the industrial production of chemicals (Nasser, 1971).
+The typical pressure involved is normally below 10 mbar, and therefore, the discharge needs only comparatively low electrical potential difference (i.e. voltage) and low current to operate.
+Due to its low pressure and the resulting low mass flow, this discharge type is mostly used for the application in the manufacture of fluorescent and neon tubes, but is not appropriate to the industrial production of chemicals (Nasser, 1971).